lscoppitto/docs-v3/docs/zCloud/device_manager_data_storage.md

 - A **Device** is the cloud representation of the physical IoT device.
 A Zerynth Device Manager device is associated to a physical device during provisioning.
 An action performed over a Zerynth Device Manager device (i.e. sending an update or a new configuration) is always reflected and communicated to the physical device.
 - A **Workspace** is an entity that groups together all the devices belonging to a single project.
 Zerynth Device Manager accounts can have multiple independent workspaces, one for each project.
 - A **Fleet** is a group of devices belonging to a Workspace.
 You can use fleets to group devices with similar features and applications.
 Fleets allow sending bulk device commands, OTA updates and jobs.
-- An **Integration** is an interface between the Zerynth Device Manager and other internal or external services like the [Zerynth Storage](zdm_intro.md) or your IoT application backend.
-Integrations are used to forward data and events out of the Zerynth Device Manager.
+- An **Integration** is an interface between the zerynth cloud and other 3rd party services.

 Devices send data, events and receive requests from the Zerynth Device Manager.
 In particular: